Euro banknotes: Issuance and printing

 The ECB has the exclusive right to authorise the issue of notes within the eurozone, but most notes are actually issued by the National Central Banks (NCBs) of the eurozone.
 As of 2004, 8% of banknotes issues were allocated to the European Central Bank and 92% were allocated to eurozone NCBs (in practice, the ECB issues no notes and the NCBs' issues may deviate from the statutory allocation).
 The issuing central bank can be seen on the banknote serial number.
 Each NCB is now responsible for the production of certain denominations, as assigned by the ECB.

 1st series

-Since 2002, euro notes have been printed by the National Central Banks of the eurozone, with each Central Bank being responsible for and bearing the cost of producing a proportion of the notes.
+Since 2002, euro notes have been printed by the National Central Banks of the Eurosystem, with each Central Bank being responsible for and bearing the cost of producing a proportion of the notes.
 The production of notes needs to be sufficient to meet expected and unexpected surges in demand and to replace unfit notes.
 Production volumes are forecast jointly by the National Central Banks and the European Central Bank, and it needs to be approved by the Governing Council of the ECB.